0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 7.1.
 Strimzi Kafka Operator

-**Strimzi** provides a full lifecycle management for Apache Kafka in a Kubernetes environment, including deployment, updates, topic configuration, encryption, and monitoring.
-Integration is achieved through `KafkaUser`, `KafkaTopic`, and `KafkaConnect` resources.
+**Strimzi** automates the full lifecycle management of Apache Kafka within a Kubernetes environment, including deployment, updates, topic configuration, encryption, and monitoring.
+Integration is achieved declaratively through Custom Resources such as `KafkaUser`, `KafkaTopic`, and `KafkaConnect`.

 #### 7.2.
 ArangoDB: Multi-Model Database

-ArangoDB is a multi-model database that effectively combines document- and graph-oriented data models within a single engine:
+ArangoDB is a multi-model database that natively integrates document and graph data models within a single engine:
 - **Documents**: used for storing historical candles and events, providing flexibility and scalability.
 - **Graphs**: applied to describe complex relationships between assets and trading operations, which is critically important for the functioning of Graph Neural Networks (GNN).

 #### 7.3.
 PostgreSQL (Zalando Operator)

-**Zalando Operator** ensures the deployment and management of PostgreSQL clusters with high availability, automatic backup, and failover mechanisms.
-This solution is used for storing structured tables containing information about Return on Investment (ROI), agent action logs, and metadata about experiments.
+The **Zalando Operator** manages the deployment and operation of PostgreSQL clusters with high availability, automated backups, and failover mechanisms.
+This solution is used for storing structured relational data, including Return on Investment (ROI) tables, agent action logs, and experiment metadata.

 #### 7.4.
 Autoscaling with KEDA

-**KEDA** (Kubernetes Event-driven Autoscaling) is a component that dynamically scales the number of consumer pods based on the volume of messages in Apache Kafka.
-This ensures optimal adaptation to peak and low loads without the need for manual intervention, leading to reduced operational costs and minimized idle time.
+**KEDA** (Kubernetes Event-driven Autoscaling) enables dynamic, event-driven scaling of consumer pods based on the message backlog in Apache Kafka.
+This ensures optimal adaptation to fluctuating workloads without manual intervention, which optimizes resource utilization, reduces operational costs, and minimizes processing latency.

 #### 7.5.
 Kafka UI

-**Kafka UI** is a web interface developed by `provectuslabs` that provides intuitive visual control over topics, consumer groups, users, and messages in Apache Kafka.
+**Kafka UI**, a web interface from `provectuslabs`, offers an intuitive visual control plane for managing topics, consumer groups, users, and messages in Apache Kafka.

 Parameters:
 - Access at `https://kafka-ui.dmz.home`